nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     ii.
 Test case: <code>ADD p/3.00</code>

-        Expected behaviour: No item is added.
+        Expected: No item is added.
 Error message and a correct usage of the ADD command is shown.

      &nbsp;

     iii.
 Other incorrect ADD commands to try: <code>ADD</code>, <code>ADD p/xxx</code>, <code>ADD q/xxx</code> (where xxx is not a number).

-        Expected behaviour: Similar to previous.
+        Expected: Similar to previous.

     &nbsp;